jeanbza/git-java-websiteskeleton/README.md

     1. Install ruby 2.1.2 (see [guide here](https://www.ruby-lang.org/en/documentation/installation/))
     1. Install bundler (see [guide here](http://bundler.io/))
     1. Install gems: `cd integration_tests && bundle install`
+    1. *Make sure the app is already running* (see instructions above on running).
+Integration tests are hardcoded to `http://localhost:8080/core` - change the relevant `.rb` files if it lives elsewhere
     1. Run tests: `cd integration_tests && rspec`

+## Additional notes

+- Travis CI will only run unit tests.
+Integration tests require spinning up a server and running the app.
+This may be a future addition to the repo